cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Tumors.md

 ![Figure 2 - LIME](/img/tumors/meningioma-252-lime.png "LIME")
 ![Figure 2 - Shapley](/img/tumors/meningioma-252-shap.png "SHAP")

 Unlike the previous scan, this meningioma tumor is correctly classified with high certainty, which would imply that our model is performing well.
-However, as revealed by LIME, the explanation is highlighting seemingly unrelated areas of the head (pretty much everything except the tumor), but it also seems the top of the head has a negative correlation with this class.
-As a result, it's reasonable to conclude that our model is not good at recognizing tumors and simply made a lucky guess.

-When the model was correct, anchoring was quite effective at finding the tumor in the image that caused the model's prediction.
-In the figure below, anchoring was able to locate the tumor quickly (in under five seconds, which is on the order of 100 times faster than in the animal dataset), which is important for its practical use.
+According to anchoring at least, our model found the tumor and classified it correctly.
+However, this comes with the caveat that our other XAI techniques do not corroborate this explanation at all.
+LIME's explanation, strangely, seems to be highlighting everything except for the tumor itself, and Shapley is only highlighting a small bit at the edge of the skull.
+Since these explanations largely contradict each other, it remains difficult to say if our model can be trusted or not.

 ### Example 3: Healthy brain